andreipoe/docker-qbittorrent/README.md

 docker-qbittorrent for AArch64
 ================================================

 This is a Docker image for running [qBittorrent](http://www.qbittorrent.org/) on AArch64.
 It is adapted from [wernight's Alpine-based x86 image](https://github.com/wernight/docker-qbittorrent).
-Below is an extract of the original project's readme.
+Below is a slightly modified extract of the original project's readme.

 About qbittorrent-nox
 ---------------------